Waku, the minimal React frameworkWaku

 State management

-We recommend Jotai for global React state management based on the atomic model’s performance and scalability, but Waku should be compatible with all React state management libraries such as Zustand and Valtio.
+We recommend Jotai for global React state management based on the atomic model’s performance and scalability, but Waku is compatible with all React state management libraries such as Zustand and Valtio.

 We’re exploring a deeper integration of atomic state management into Waku to achieve the performance and developer experience of signals while preserving React’s declarative programming model.